 There are many different types of legal business structures for various business entities.

-(Note: These legal business structures are different than your trucking business model.)
+(Note: These legal business structures differ from your trucking business model.)

 For new trucking owner-operators, choosing the best business entity for your business can feel overwhelming.
 So don’t rush yourself into deciding to register your business immediately.